Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/05_header_guards/header_guards.rst

   This specific form of preprocessor directives is known as **header guards** and **include guards**.

-The identifier must be unique for each header, so to guuarantee uniqueness it usually consists of the company name and/or project name, root-relative file path and sometimes a date/time when it was created.
+The identifier must be unique for each header, so to guarantee uniqueness it usually consists of the company name and/or project name, root-relative file path and sometimes a date/time when it was created.

     Why source files did not get these directives?